Graduate Diploma of Forensic Behavioural Science

 Upon successfully completing the Graduate Diploma of Forensic Behavioural Science students will be able to:

-- demonstrate knowledge in a broad range of theories and principles required for practice in the field of forensic behavioural science
+- Apply advanced knowledge of a broad range of theories and principles required for nursing practice in forensic mental health contexts ensuring care that is culturally safe and responsive to the diversity of First Nations societies

 - evaluate the complex biological, psychological and systemic factors that influence offending behaviour